+V2X Vehicle to Everything

 4 General

 4.1 Relationship between minimum requirements and test requirements

 The present document is a Single-RAT specification for NR UE, covering RF characteristics and minimum performance requirements.
 Conformance to the present specification is demonstrated by fulfilling the test requirements specified in the conformance specification 3GPP TS 38.521-1 [4].